Note: The process may change when the 2019 iPhone becomes available to preorder. We'll update this guide the moment we know for sure.

 I pre-ordered a full-priced phone but now I want to go the Upgrade Program route!
 Can I do that on launch day?

 Possibly, but it depends on Apple Store stock.
-I'm not sure at present whether you'll be able to sign up for the Upgrade Program with your current reservation; most likely, you'll need to return the phone you signed up for and get one from Apple's Upgrade Program stock (which may or may not be available on launch day).
+Most likely, you'd need to return the phone you signed up for and replace it with one from Apple's Upgrade Program stock (which may or may not be available on launch day).
+If you've got FOMO and just have to have your iPhone on day-one, you might not want to risk trying to switch to the iPhone Upgrade Program after you've already per-ordered.

 Other questions about the Upgrade Program?